Participatory Learning and Action

 Government experiences of establishing institutional processes for FPIC and benefit-sharing are also included.
 The issue identifies practical lessons and guidance based on these experiences and aims to strengthen the capacity of a range of actors to support these rights-based tools effectively in practice.

-This special issue of PLA provides guidance for those implementing the Nagoya Protocol in particular, as well as for other natural resource and development practitioners, raising awareness of the importance of community designed and controlled participatory processes.
+This issue of PLA provides guidance for those implementing the Nagoya Protocol in particular, as well as for other natural resource and development practitioners, raising awareness of the importance of community designed and controlled participatory processes.

 All over the world we are seeing exciting experiments in participatory governance.
 But are they working for the young?
 What spaces are most promising for the participation of children and young people in governance?
 Across Africa youth (particularly boys and young men) are often seen as a ‘lost generation’: frustrated, excluded and marginalised from decision-making processes.
 But contributors to this special issue demonstrate how this is changing.